fx-project-OS/fx-project-Open-Source/README.md

 \
 _fx-project uses this PHP class to convert the generated and displayed HTML reports into a downloadable format (PDF), which can be displayed uniformly and printed on any printer_\
 \
-_If this PHP class is not available, the PHP class "TCPDF" is used as an alternative, if available_\
+_If this PHP class is not available, the PHP class "TCPDF" is used as an alternative, if available_

-  - Create this subfolder __./EXT/FPDF__
-  - Download FPDF and unpack it into the subfolder __./EXT/FPDF__

 - __FPDI__\
 https://www.setasign.com \